itu-tid/lecture-notes/Coding-Guidelines.md

 # Styling

 ## Separate the style for a component in a separate file
-Do not use inline styling
+Do not use inline styling.
+This promotes the separation of concerns.

 ## Do not hardcode colors ad hoc
 Separate the definition of your colors in a colors file.
+This allows reuse.
+And keeps the unity of the design if the same colors are used across the application.

 # Javascript